The Bankrate promise

-If you have a complicated tax situation, then TurboTax might lead you through the process better — though prices are slightly higher.
-TaxSlayer could be a good program for confident filers who don’t need tax guidance and want the lowest-cost option.
+If you have a complicated tax situation, TurboTax might lead you through the process better — though prices are slightly higher.
+TaxSlayer could be a good program for confident filers who don’t need tax guidance.

 About H&R Block tax service

 Founded in 1955, H&R Block has grown to become one of the largest retail tax firms in the U.S. and has completed more than 800 million tax returns in its existence.
 The company employs more than 60,000 tax professionals who must take at least 60 hours of training and pass a rigorous certification program.
-The typical H&R Block tax pro has about 10 years of experience and can help customers either online or at one of the company’s retail locations in all 50 states and U.S. territories, and on U.S. military bases around the world.
+The typical H&R Block tax pro has about 10 years of experience and can help customers either online or at one of the company’s retail locations in all 50 states, U.S. territories and U.S. military bases around the world.
 For no-contact help, you can drop off your tax information at one of its offices without making an appointment.